Jacksonville Homes & Real Estate

 Homes in Jacksonville tend to be in high demand because so many people are moving to the community.
 They sell quickly, often within just two or three months of being listed, and tend to sell close to the list price.
 Because of this popularity, buyers need to move quickly when they find a property that meets their needs.

 Even though properties tend to sell quickly and demand is usually high for available homes in Jacksonville, the overall price for homes does not tend to be excessively high.
 Home prices for real estate in Jacksonville are typically between $160,000 and over $300,000.
-However, there are still luxury properties and affordable starter homes that exist outside of this range.
+However, there are still luxury properties in high-end neighborhoods and affordable starter homes that exist outside of this range.

 The Jacksonville real estate market is not just appealing to buyers looking to settle in the waterfront community.
 Still, demand for rental properties is also high, both for people vacationing in the area and people settling in the area who wish to rent instead of buy.
 Investors add to the pool of interested buyers, which can make the available homes move more quickly.

 In Jacksonville, buyers have a selection of single-family homes to choose from, many of which are in planned subdivisions like Fox Hill Farms neighborhood and RiverTown subdivision.
 These communities feature amenities such as community pools, playgrounds, and green spaces.
 Many of the single-family homes for sale in these neighborhoods have their own pools, as well.
 There are so many neighborhoods and subdivisions in the city that a Jacksonville neighborhood guide can be helpful.